kubernetes/enhancements/keps/sig-node/1287-in-place-update-pod-resources/README.md

   the CPU and memory limits applied to a Container.
 It uses the values returned in ContainerStatus.Resources to update ContainerStatuses[i].Resources.Limits for that Container in the Pod's Status.

+#### Kubelet Restart Analysis

+Analysis of Kubelet restarts happening at various points of resize, and how recovery happens.
+Impacts of a restart outside of resource configuration are out of scope.

+1. Kubelet Admits a new pod
+  - Resource allocation checkpointed before sending the pod to the pod workers
+  - Restart before checkpointing: pod goes through admission again as if new
+  - Restart after checkpointing: pod goes through admission using the allocated resources
+1. Kubelet creates a container
+  - Resources acknowledged after CreateContainer call succeeds
+  - Restart before acknowledgement: Kubelet issues a superfluous UpdatePodResources request
+  - Restart after acknowledgement: No resize needed
+1. Container starts, triggering a pod sync event
+  - Kubelet updates status with actual resources reported by runtime, allocated resources from checkpoint
+  - Allocated == Acknowledeged, so no resize needed
+  - No races around restart.
+1. Pod is resized in the API, Kubelet observes the update
+  - Triggers a pod sync
+  - On restart, Kubelet reads the latest pod from the API and triggers a pod sync, so same effect as observing the update.
+1. Updated pod is synced: Check if pod can be admitted
+  - No: resize status is deferred, no change to allocated resources
+    - Restart: redo admission check, still deferred.
+  - Yes: resize status is in-progress, update allocated checkpoint
+    - Restart before update: readmit, then update allocated
+    - Restart after update: allocated != acknowledged --> proceed with resize
+1. Allocated != Acknowledged
+  - Trigger an `UpdateContainerResources` CRI call, then update Acknowledged resources on success
+  - Restart before CRI call: allocated != acknowledged, will still trigger the update call
+  - Restart after CRI call, before acknowledged update: will redo update call
+  - Restart after acknowledged update: allocated == acknowledged, resize status cleared
+1. PLEG updates PodStatus cache, triggers pod sync
+  - Pod status updated with actual resources, resize status cleared
+  - Desired == Allocated == Acknowledged, no resize changes needed.

 #### Notes